nigelhorne/DBD-XMLSimple/README.md

 DBD-XMLSimple doesn't yet expect to support complex XML data, so that's why it's not called DBD-XML.

+The XML file needs to have a &lt;table> containing the entry/entries.

     use FindBin qw($Bin);
     use DBI;